Monday, 28 December 2015

 Saturday, 28 November 2015

-What is Cost ?
-Different Types of Cost in Economics Explained
+Definition of Cost: Different Types and Elements of Cost in Economics Explained

 What is Cost

-So, cost can be defined as the monetary value of all materials, resources and efforts involved in producing an output along with the value of time, opportunity foregone and risks involved in producing the output.
+Cost can be defined as the monetary value of all materials, resources, and efforts involved in producing an output, along with the value of time, the opportunity foregone, and the risks involved in producing the output.

 • The housewife purchases provisions and vegetables, etc.

-• She invests money in utensils and gas stove and gas.
+• She invests money in utensils, a gas stove, and gas.

-• She labours in the kitchen for some hours to cut the vegetables, cook food and do other activities.
+• She labours in the kitchen for hours cutting vegetables, cooking the ingredients, and doing other related tasks.

-• She employs a maid for washing dishes and pays to her periodically.
+• She employs a maid to wash dishes and pays her periodically.

-• She sweats in kitchen instead of enjoying in the hall or her bedroom watching the TV or reading books.
+• She sweats in the kitchen instead of resting in the hall or her bedroom, watching TV or reading books.

-• Further, she risks the probabilities of cutting or burning her fingers while working.
+• Further, she risks getting cut or burning her fingers while cooking.

-• So all these factors when taken in their monetary value, constitute the cost factor of the food that she prepared.
+• So each one of these factors, when taken in their monetary value, constitutes the cost factor of the food she prepared.

-The following are the different types of costs in economics signifying different aspects of the cost.
+The following are the different types of costs in economics that refer to different aspects of the cost.

 • Total cost